 The Bible teaches we all came from two people (Adam and Eve), then subsequently from the family of Noah.
 Therefore, we are all one people.
 All Christians are one body in Christ aren’t we?
-Sure are!
+We sure are!
 The differences in skin color only arise from the variation within our genetic code (mostly melanin production).
-And no, that isn’t evidence of evolution either, because it is already written in our genetic code.
+And no, that isn’t evidence of evolution, because it is already written in our genetic code.

 An important thing to note is the Bible NEVER says anything against marrying people of different “race.”
 A dark skinned person is free to marry a light skinned, and everything in between.

 In fact, Moses married an Ethiopian (which means Zipporah may have had much darker skin than him).
-Solomon married tons of women (probably one of each shade of skin).
+Solomon had 700 wives and 300 concubines (probably one of each shade of skin).
 This was common (although highly frowned upon) with kings of his day, as marriages were often used as military or economical alliances.